 There are several teenage moms in the Alabama foster care system.
 By becoming a foster parent for teenage moms and their children, you are providing a positive future not only for the teenage mom but also for her child.
-These teenage moms are in need of a positive parent figure, someone to help guide them through the challenges of life but also through the challenges of being a parent.
-These moms are in need of a positive and supportive role model to help them succeed in school, life, and raising a child.
+These teenage moms need a positive parent figure, someone to help guide them through the challenges of life but also through the challenges of being a parent.
+These moms need a positive and supportive role model to help them succeed in school, life, and raising a child.
 Their children need safety and security more than anything.
 They need a loving, secure place where they can grow and develop.
 Their children are also in need of a permanent plan.
 They need to know they have a parent figure to look up to and a safe, secure place to call home every day.

 What is the Process for Becoming Foster Care Licensed?